-6.3.5 Biomass fraction
+6.3.6 Biomass fraction

-In order for biomass used for combustion to be zero-rated (i.e. for applying an emission factor of zero), the biomass must satisfy the sustainability and GHG savings criteria defined by the RES Directive105 (Article 38(5) of the MRR).
-From 1 January 2022, the MRR requires that biomass complies with the criteria set out in the RED II106.
+In order for biomass used for combustion to be zero-rated (i.e. for applying an emission factor of zero), the biomass must satisfy the sustainability and GHG savings criteria defined by the RES Directive (Article 38(5) of the MRR).

-An introduction to the topic is given in section 6.3.6.
-A separate guidance document107 is provided explaining biomass-related topics in detail.
+An introduction to those criteria is given in section 6.3.7.
+A separate guidance document118 is provided explaining topics relating to biomass and other zero-rating in detail.